‘Historically Bad’ — Deshaun Watson Gets Harsh Reality Check Amid Browns’ ‘Baffling’ QB1 Battle With Shedeur Sanders

 Watson signed a five-year, $230 million contract in 2022 after being traded to the Browns.
 Since then, he has played just 19 games for the team, going 9-10, throwing for 3,365 yards, 19 touchdowns, and 12 interceptions, completing 61.2% of his passes.

-During a segment on PFSN’s “Football Debate Club,” analyst Alex Kennedy took Sanders’ side and explained why Watson should not start for the Browns.
+During a segment on PFSN’s “Football Debate Club,” NFL analyst Alex Kennedy took Sanders’ side and explained why Watson should not start for the Browns.

 “It would be absolutely baffling if Deshaun Watson is the starter for this team,” Kennedy said.
-“He was historically bad in our PFSN QB Impact Metrics when he was playing, and now we’re supposed to expect that he’s going to be better after he’s dealing with the ruptured Achilles?”
+“He was historically bad in our PFSN QB Impact metric when he was playing, and now we’re supposed to expect that he’s going to be better after he’s dealing with the ruptured Achilles?”

 “I think Shedeur is the future here,” Kennedy added.
 “You want to see what you have in him.
 You want to develop him, see what he can do with Todd Monken.
-This isn’t a team that anyone’s picking to be a contender, so there’s no reason to roll Watson out there aside from there are some egos involved and he has a big contract.”
+This isn’t a team that anyone’s picking to be a contender, so there’s no reason to roll Watson out there aside from there are some egos involved and he has a big contract.

 Take a Quick Break.
 Run a Mock Draft!